 Requirements specified by the customer

-For other products, the requirements will be directly specified by the customer.
-A contract manufacturer, for instance, may be given all of the part prints, assembly instructions, acceptance criteria, etc. from its customer.
+For other products, the requirements will be specified by the direct customer.
+A contract manufacturer, for instance, may be given product prints, assembly instructions, acceptance criteria, etc. from its customer.
 This makes it very easy to understand the customer’s requirements.
 Another example would be a sterilization supplier, which receives the product from their customer along with the sterilization criteria.

 Another part of this clause is that the requirements include delivery and post-delivery activities.
 Using the example of the contract manufacturer, they may be given instructions from their customers on how to package the product in order to avoid damage during delivery.
 Post-delivery activities can include installation and servicing requirements for the product to function correctly.